fastrgv/AdaVenture/README.md

 Your quest is to seek and return the royal chalice to its pedestal within the castle of Xerxes...a stealth mission to preclude open hostilities.
 But, there will be obstacles to overcome.
 You must find the keys to various realms, defend yourself against dragons and the Minotaur, avoid snakes and pesky bats who steal things only to drop them in random locations, and survive the maze of the green mamba and crazed, flesh-eating scarabs.

-Be sure to look to the sky as you return to the castle with the chalice.